 A quick overview of Jesus’ entire doctrine based on the structure of his Church’s “Catechism of the Catholic Church”

 You can download the one-page easily multipliable leaflet (EML) here.

-In brief: What is the Good News that Jesus revealed?
+Synthesis: What is the Good News that Jesus revealed?

 Basis: Why do Catholics believe this to be true?

 God helps us to believe, and God is Truth and Good who cannot deceive us.
 Faith is also reasonable: it is a historic fact that Jesus lived, worked awe-inspiring miracles, bravely claimed to be the one God, and after the Romans killed him, he was seen alive by 500.
 He built his Church on the head of his 12 Apostles, Peter, to whom Jesus gave the powers of a King’s chief minister and teacher.
 Peter passed on his powers to his successors, the Popes.
 Jesus committed his presence to his Church, so it can transmit his doctrine in its oral and scriptural Tradition.
 Jesus told it, “He who hears you hears me.”

 There is one God, the Creator.
 He is a loving, almighty Father who created everything from nothing and sustains it in existence.
 He created the angels, pure spirits, and also the material universe of 180 billion galaxies.
 He created humans who are both spirit and matter.
 As incarnate spirits made in the image of God who is love, we have intelligence and free will, live in a family and work, and are called to love.
 In an excess of love, God gave us “sanctifying grace”, a share in his divine life!
 The grace in one man is greater than the whole created universe!